 Whether the object in the photo is human remains is still up for debate.

 In underwater burials, it is typical for arms, legs and other extremities to be dispersed and for lighter bones to be carried away from heavier bones by fish, wildlife and water, according to Heather Walsh-Haney, a forensic anthropologist.

 "It looks as if there's something that may be on top of the skeleton," Walsh-Haney said of the image in the photograph.
 "That would certainly bode well for preserving the center of the mass of the body and keeping most of it there."

-Dr. Marty Makary, a physician who serves on the faculty at Johns Hopkins School of Public Health and School of Medicine in Baltimore, Maryland, said he sees mixed signs, some indicating the image may not be a skeleton.
+But Dr. Marty Makary, a physician on the faculty at Johns Hopkins School of Public Health and School of Medicine in Baltimore, Maryland, said he sees mixed signs, some indicating the image may not be a skeleton.

-CNN's Tracy Sabo and Philip Rosenbaum contributed to this report.
+CNN's Tracy Sabo and HLN's Rupa Mikkilineni contributed to this report.